Customer Onboarding Software vs Mobile Journey Systems: What’s the Difference?

 What is a mobile journey system?

-A mobile journey system is a platform that manages user engagement across the entire lifecycle of a mobile app.
-It orchestrates communication across multiple channels such as push notifications, in-app messages, email, and SMS.
-These systems use behavioral triggers and user segmentation to deliver personalized experiences that increase engagement, retention, and lifetime value.
+A mobile journey system is a platform that manages user engagement across the entire customer lifecycle using push notifications, in-app messages, email, and SMS.
+It uses behavioral triggers and personalization to improve retention and engagement.

 What is the difference between customer onboarding software and mobile journey systems?

-Customer onboarding software focuses on guiding new users through the first stages of product adoption.
-Its primary goal is to help users understand the product and reach activation quickly.
-Mobile journey systems, on the other hand, manage ongoing engagement by delivering personalized messages and experiences throughout the entire customer lifecycle.
+Customer onboarding software focuses on helping users get started with a product and reach activation quickly.
+Mobile journey systems manage long-term engagement by delivering personalized experiences across multiple channels throughout the customer lifecycle.

 When should a company use customer onboarding software?